Frequently asked questions

 Alright.
 But what about studies of diagnostic accuracy?

 The accuracy of a diagnostic test is a surrogate for important outcomes that might be affected by accurate diagnosis, including improved health outcomes from appropriate treatment and reduced harms from false positive results.
 However, consideration of the directness of evidence is based on how confident we are of the relation between being classified correctly (as a true positive or negative) or incorrectly (as a false positive or negative) and important consequences of this.
-The GRADE working group is currently working on further development of a document that will provide further insight into grading the quality of evidence for diagnostic studies.
 Example.

 Does GRADE have detailed information on how to apply the approach?